 We were the 1st Farm Winery to produce on site & sell on site in Pulaski Co.
 VA.

-Little know to the surrounding area (as we do not actively advertise) We opened our doors to the public in November 2016
+Little known to the surrounding area (as we do not actively advertise) We opened our doors to the public in November 2016

 As word of mouth is a wonderful thing, our business has grown exponentially.
-We are planning expansion of our vineyards and usable customer space in 2018
+We have expanded our vineyards and usable customer space.

 Here is an article to understanding tartrates in wine.

 Our grape varietal wines do eventually develop (wine diamonds).
 They never impart an unpleasant flavor.

 UNDERSTANDING WINE TARTRATES “Tartrate crystals are as natural to wine as seeds are to a watermelon.” -- Ronn Wiegand, Master of Wine/Master Sommelier